nautobot/nautobot-app-ssot/docs/user/integrations/bootstrap.md

       - "ipam.ipaddress"
 ```

 This also recreates the default Roles included in Nautobot core.
 This is because the Role model does not support custom fields, and therefore can not be selectively synced with the SSoT framework.
 Any roles not included in the Bootstrap `global_settings.yaml` file will be deleted.
 The list obove is the default list of roles included in Nautobot Core.
+See section on Content Types for examples of what can be listed in `content_types`.

 ### Team